 6 Critical Places to Lubricate Your Car Before Winter

-When cold weather is right around the corner, that's the time to get your car ready for winter driving: lube locks, latches, hinges, window channels and weather stripping.
-Proper lube can prevent binding and freezing and save you the cost of a busted regulator.
+It’s cold outside, so hopefully you took the time to winterize your car, getting it ready to run smoothly and hassle-free this time of year.
+If not, there’s still time.
+In addition to things like checking your battery and tires, we also recommend lubricating a few spots on your car, things like door hinges and weather stripping.
+Proper automotive lubricant can prevent binding and freezing and save you money by preventing needless repairs.
 You can lubricate your car in less than 20 minutes.
-All you need is dry Teflon spray, spray lithium grease, a rag and glass cleaner.
+All you need is dry Teflon spray, spray lithium grease, WD-40, a rag and glass cleaner.

 Spray lithium grease on door hinges to keep them opening smoothly and prevent rust.
 First, wipe the hinge area with a clean rag and spray it with lithium grease.
 Move the hinge several times to work the grease into the hinge.
 And be sure to get it into both sides of each hinge.
 Wipe away the excess to keep it from collecting debris.

 Road salt can corrode the gas cap and the door to your fuel tank, leading to rust and making it hard to open.
 A shot of WD-40 on the hinge a few times a year will keep it opening and closing without issue.
 The same goes for the gas cap itself.
 Dirt, grease and corrosion can all make it hard to get the fuel cap off when you need put gas in your car, or make it difficult to get closed up after you fill the tank.
 Spray some WD-40 on the gas cap’s threading to keep it working smoothly all year long.